-Know Who Needs Your ‘A’ Game…
+Know Who Needs Your ‘A’ Game

-Your ‘A’ game is what allows to put forth your best efforts with full focus on the singular task at hand.
-The concept entails that every time you sit on your desk chair, prior to working – you ask yourself: “Who needs me on my ‘A’ game the most right now?”
+Your ‘A’ game is what brings about your best efforts with complete focus on the task at hand.
+The concept entails that before you begin working on any task, you ask yourself: “Who needs me on my ‘A’ game the most right now?”

-“The mere mention of your A-game forces an internal review:
+Burchard explains: “The mere mention of your A-game forces an internal review:

-What IS my A game?
+- What is my ‘A’ game?

-Have I been bringing it today?
+- Have I been bringing it today?

-What would my A game look like in the next hour or so?
+- What would my A game look like in the next hour or so?”